getty-zig/getty/README.md

 };
 ```

 And that's it!
-We can now serialize all the things!
+We can now serialize (almost) all the things!

 ```zig
 const equal = @import("std").testing.expectEqual;